This is an appendix to the external special remote protocol.

 When a special remote stores historical versions of files, this can be used to list those versions.
 It opens a new block of responses.
 This can be repeated any number of times (indicating a branching history), and histories can also be nested multiple levels deep.

-This should only be used when the remote supports using "TRANSFER RECEIVE Key" to retrieve historical versions of files.
-And, it should only be used when the remote replies ISVERSIONED to the VERSIONED message.
+This should only be a response when the remote supports using "TRANSFER RECEIVE Key" to retrieve historical versions of files, and when "GETCONFIG versioning" yields "VALUE TRUE".

 • END